Media-Transform/youtube-dl-gui/Readme.md

 # Introduction

 This is a Java JavaFX based application that provides an interface to the `youtube-dl` and `ffmpeg` applications.
-The intent is to provide a easy interface to allow using the functionalities of these application so that you can download and store video and audio from different web sites including Facebook, YouTube, and lots of others as detailed in the `youtube-dl` [Youtube-DL](https://github.com/ytdl-org/youtube-dl).
+The intent is to provide an easy interface to allow using the functionalities of these application so that you can download and store video and audio from different web sites including Facebook, YouTube, and lots of others as detailed in the `youtube-dl` [Youtube-DL](https://github.com/ytdl-org/youtube-dl).

 # Technology Stack and Dependencies